What Is a Software-Defined Vehicle?

 What Does Cyber Coverage Look Like in 2026?

 Standard personal auto policies do not typically cover cyber incidents.
 However, new specialized products are entering the market.
-HSB launched a Commercial Cyber for Auto policy in early 2026 — one of the first dedicated add-on products covering:
+HSB (part of Munich Re) launched its Commercial Cyber for Auto policy in early 2026 — one of the first dedicated add-on products specifically covering connected commercial vehicles used by small and medium-sized businesses:

 Manufacturer vs. Driver: Who's Responsible When Software Fails?